urmilshroff/dashboard_reborn/README.md

 ## Usage💻

 There are three main pages in the app:

 -   **About Page:** a clean, neutral cards layout mostly consisting of text.
-- **Material Page:** a lively, heavily animated page consisting of bold Material Design colors.
+-   **Material++ Page:** a lively, heavily animated page consisting of bold Material Design colors.
 -   **Gradients Page:** a beautiful paginated cards layout complete with a colorful gradients theme.

 You can use these individual components or all of them together as a template or starting point in your own Flutter app.
 It's completely free, as in beer and speech!